kanidm/kanidm/designs/auth.rst

 Cookie/Token Auth Considerations
 --------------------------------

-* Must prevent replay attacks from occuring at any point during the authentication process
+* Must prevent replay attacks from occurring at any point during the authentication process

 * Minimise (but not eliminate) state on the server.
 This means that an auth process must remain on a single server, but the token granted should be valid on any server.